xzel23/utility/README.md

 ### 18.4.1

 - add RichText.runStream()
+- LangUtil: add constants for empty arrays of primitive types
 - code cleanup and performance improvements
-- LangUtil provides constants for empty arrays of primitive types
 - removed the unused markerLevelMap from LoggerSlf4j

 ### 18.4.0